careyjames/dns-scout/README.md

    ![Example IP records](mac-click-allow.png)![Dev not verified](dev-not-verified.png)
    If you see a popup when you launch DNS Scout, click "**Allow**" or "**Open**".

 That's it!
-You've manually installed DNS-Scout like a true nerd.
+You've manually installed DNS-Scout.

 Check out [this article](https://www.machelpnashville.com/dns-security-with-dmarc-and-spf-a-comprehensive-guide-to-stop-hackers/) to learn more about email deliverability and DMARC.